When I was planning my trip to Australia, there was one place that really caught my attention – The Daintree Rainforest.

 Instead of doing just a quick day trip into the rainforest, I wanted to truly experience everything that the rainforest had to offer.

-This guide will go over the top things to do in the Daintree Rainforest, and will go over everything you need to know about the area and how to go about planning your itinerary.
+This guide will talk through the top things to do in the Daintree Rainforest and will go over everything you need to know about the area and how to go about planning your itinerary.

 1) What is the Daintree Rainforest

 At over 180 million years old, the Daintree Rainforest is known to be the oldest rainforest in the world (even older than the Amazon!).
-It makes up 1,200 square kilometers in the northeastern part of Queensland.
+The tropical rainforest makes up 1,200 square kilometers in the northeastern part of Queensland as part of Daintree National Park.

 You will find everything and anything in the rainforest – from dense jungles and mountain ranges to flowing rivers and waterfalls, the Daintree is packed with it all.

 You are also sure to find an abundance of wildlife throughout.
 There are thousands of different species all around, from birds to reptiles to insects.
-Spending a couple days exploring the rainforest is a great add on to any Australia itinerary.
+Spending a couple of days exploring the rainforest is a great add-on to any Australia itinerary.

 One of the most special aspects of the Daintree is that right next to it is another natural world wonder – The Great Barrier Reef.